ebullient/rxjava2-chirper-client/README.md

     * Lines 31-59 contain plain old java objects (POJOs) representing the remote API we'll be calling, and the data structures that will be passed back and forth
     * Lines 61-73 configure an outbound Http client that will manage http connections and data marshalling

 6. Observables can have many sources, including arrays!

+        $ cd ~/rxjava2-chirper-client

   Let's go ahead and run this, you should see what you expect:

         $ mvn -q package exec:java@events
         Ready to go with RxJava!